Let-s-Get-Moving/HR/docs/README.md

   - Individual: Detailed employee timecard with entries
   - Dashboard: Stats, alerts, overtime summary
 - **Smart Filtering** - Pay period dropdown, employee search with autocomplete

+### **🔄 Employee Matching & Validation**
+- **Workforce Alignment System** - Ensures data consistency across timecards and commissions
+- **Automatic Comparison** - Compares employees in timecards vs commissions for each pay period
+- **Smart Notifications**
+  - ✅ Employees in both timecards and commissions (normal)
+  - ℹ️ Employees with timecards but no commissions (expected - not all roles earn commissions)
+  - ⚠️ Employees with commissions but no timecards (WARNING - shouldn't be paid if didn't work!)
+- **Workflow Enforcement**
+  1. Upload timecards first (creates all working employees)
+  2. Upload commissions second (only for existing employees)
+  3. System validates alignment and shows warnings
+- **API Endpoint**: `GET /api/employee-matching/compare/:periodStart/:periodEnd`

 ## 🏗️ **Architecture**